k073l/LocalMultiplayer/UnityAssets/README.md

-# Unity Project for Schedule One
+# Unity assets project for RealRadio

+Contains prefabs, scriptable objects, models, etc for RealRadio.

 All script methods/etc have been stripped, but scriptable objects and prefabs etc still work fine at runtime if loaded with a mod loader like BepInEx or MelonLoader.